LAKE LURE, NC

 If you’re staying at the Lodge, enjoy their international collection of fine wines.
 No driving required!

-Another fabulous option is Legends on the Lake restaurant at Rumbling Bald Resort.
+Another fabulous option is Legends on the Lake, a sports themed restaurant at Rumbling Bald Resort.
 Executive Chef Tim Cicia received his training at Cordon Bleu, and has developed a menu that includes house-made salad dressings and sausages, and specialty pizzas with house-made dough.
 Great views from every table and signature dishes and desserts offer a memorable dining experience.
+Also, at Rumbling Bald Resort is Pinnacle Southern Kitchen, where you can enjoy traditional southern classics, including house smoked meats.

 What’s your pleasure?
 It seems that many areas of the NC mountains are putting up zip lines, and with good reason.
 The area is beautiful – especially tree-top height.
 Boulderline Adventure Programs has a zip lining park in Lake Lure.
 Be sure to take a ride on their giant swing.
 Canopy Ridge Farm is another option.
 Adrenalin junkies will want to try their Zip Zilla course – engineered for speed.